-The initial request for non-renewal or reduction of athletically related aid is made by the coach to the Athletics Financial Aid Officer.
-The Athletics Financial Aid Officer sends preliminary notification of the coach’s request to cancel or reduce the student-athlete’s athletics aid during the academic year or to not renew the aid for the ensuing academic year to the student-athlete, and copies are sent to the coach, the Director of Compliance for the Office of Student Enrollment Services (SES), the Compliance Coordinator, and the sport administrator.
+The initial request for non-renewal or reduction of athletically related aid is made by the coach to the Associate Director of Compliance, Financial Aid.
+The Associate Director of Compliance, Financial Aid sends preliminary notification of the coach’s request to cancel or reduce the student-athlete’s athletics aid during the academic year or to not renew the aid for the ensuing academic year to the student-athlete, and copies are sent to the coach, the University Director of Financial Aid for the Office of the Vice President for Student Success (OVPSS), the Associate Athletic Director, Compliance, and the sport administrator.

-The Director of Compliance for SES then sends a formal notification of Indiana University’s decision to reduce or cancel athletics aid during the period of the award or to not renew athletics aid for the ensuing academic year.
-This letter also informs the student-athlete of the right to a hearing if the student-athlete feels the award is being reduced for questionable reasons.
+The University Director of Financial Aid for OVPSS then sends a formal notification of Indiana University’s decision to reduce or cancel athletics aid during the period of the award or to not renew athletics aid for the ensuing academic year.
+This notification also informs the student-athlete of the right to a hearing if the student-athlete feels the award is being reduced for questionable reasons.

-The student-athlete is expected within 14 calendar days from the date of notification to notify the SES Director of Compliance in writing (including email) of his/her intent to appeal the decision.
+The student-athlete is expected within 14 calendar days from the date of notification to notify the OVPSS University Director of Financial Aid in writing (including email) of the student-athlete's intent to appeal the decision.

-If a hearing is requested the SES Director of Compliance will schedule a hearing at the earliest date convenient to the student athlete, the coach, and the members of the Hearing Committee.
-The Hearing Committee is composed of (1) the SES Director of Compliance who serves as the chair of the committee, (2) a staff representative from and designated by the Dean of Students Office, (3) a faculty member from the University Athletics Committee selected by the chair of that committee, (4) a faculty member designated by the Dean of the Faculties Office, and (5) a student designated by the Student Body President.
+If a hearing is requested the OVPSS University Director of Financial Aid will schedule a hearing at the earliest date convenient to the student athlete, the coach, and the members of the Hearing Committee.
+The Hearing Committee is composed of (1) the OVPSS University Director of Financial Aid who serves as the chair of the committee, (2) a staff representative from and designated by the Dean of Students Office, (3) a faculty member from the University Athletics Committee selected by the chair of that committee, (4) a faculty member designated by the Dean of the Faculties Office, and (5) a student designated by the Student Body President.
 Only these members of the Hearing Committee shall be involved in the final discussion and vote.